FlyRayTsou/English-log/README.md

 ## Business

 # Note
-I usually refer to the Cambridge Dictionary for definitions.
+I usually refer to the Cambridge Dictionary for definitions and example sentences.